Deployment

 • Timing characteristics: How long various operations take, which can reveal virtualized environments

-An authentic browser presents consistent values across all these signals.
-An automated browser using stealth patches often has gaps or inconsistencies that protection systems can identify.
+A coherent browser presents consistent values across all these signals.
+An automated browser using partial patches often has gaps or inconsistencies across signal families.

 Limitations: